Memo 12: Membership in the Graduate Faculty and Endorsement to Chair Doctoral Supervisory Committees

 (For purposes of this memo “academic unit” refers to department, division, program, school, or college offering a graduate degree or a graduate certificate.)

 The Graduate Faculty consists of those members of the University faculty who have been designated by the Dean of the Graduate School as actively participating in graduate education.
-Powers and Duties of the Graduate Faculty are given in Volume II, Section 23-44 of the University Handbook.
+Powers and Duties of the Graduate Faculty are given in Chapter 23; section 23-42 and 23-44 of the Faculty Code.

-Graduate Faculty are granted either continuous appointments (for the ranks of Assistant Professor, Associate Professor, or Professor) or 5-year renewable appointments (for the ranks of emeritus, retired, affiliate, research, and clinical faculty, artists-in-residence, and senior and principal lecturers).
+Graduate Faculty are granted either continuous appointments (for the ranks of Assistant Professor, Associate Professor, or Professor) or 5-year renewable appointments (for the ranks of emeritus, retired, affiliate, research, and clinical faculty, artists-in-residence, and Senior and Principal Lecturers).
 New Graduate Faculty members are nominated to general membership by a majority vote of Graduate Faculty from the academic unit where they hold their primary faculty appointment.
-They are subsequently appointed by the Dean of the Graduate School (University Handbook Section 23-42).
+They are subsequently appointed by the Dean of the Graduate School (Faculty Code Section 23-42).
 In cases where the faculty member’s primary academic unit does not offer a graduate degree, the faculty member may be nominated to the Graduate Faculty by a graduate degree offering unit where that faculty member holds an adjunct appointment.

 In order to chair doctoral supervisory committees, Graduate Faculty members must also have a specific “endorsement” for this purpose.
 In addition to fulfilling the criteria for general Graduate Faculty membership, endorsement to chair doctoral supervisory committees requires recent evidence of the qualities deemed necessary by the nominating academic unit to fulfill that role.
 All Graduate Faculty who are deemed to be important to doctoral education in a particular program may be granted endorsement to chair doctoral committees.
 Graduate Faculty with the endorsement to chair doctoral supervisory committees are then eligible for selection as the Graduate School Representative (GSR) to doctoral supervisory committees.